Here She Comes-a-Tumblin'

-Here She Comes-a-Tumblin' is the debut studio album by English progressive rock band Birdeatsbaby, first released on June 1, 2009.
+Here She Comes-a-Tumblin' is the debut studio album by English progressive rock band Birdeatsbaby, first released on 1 June 2009.

 Promotion and release

-The album was preceded by the China Doll EP, which featured three tracks from the full album, released on January 1, 2008, as well as the free single "What You Are", released May 5, 2009, which had been cut from the record.
+The album was preceded by the China Doll EP, which featured three tracks from the full album, released on 1 January 2008, as well as the free single "What You Are", released on 5 May 2009, which had been cut from the record.

-On April 1, 2009, the band released their first ever music video, for the song "The Trouble..." to their official Youtube channel.
+On 1 April 2009 the band released their first ever music video, for the song "The Trouble..." to their official Youtube channel.
 The video, which features stop motion-style imagery of the band performing the song, remains the most popular one on the channel with over 470,000 views as of 2021.
 Videos for the songs "I Always Hang Myself With The Same Rope" and "Miserable" were also uploaded around this time, but have since been made private.

-Shortly after the album's release, beginning on June 18, 2009, the band went on their first tour to promote the album, making stops in the UK and Europe.
+Shortly after the album's release, beginning on 18 June 2009, the band went on their first tour to promote the album, making stops in the UK and Europe.
 Brighton-based drag queen Mister Joe Black accompanied them as their supporting act.